Better Source, Better Flow: Learning Condition-Dependent Source Distribution for Flow Matching: Preliminaries

-To analyze the learning dynamics, the FM objective in Eq. \eqref{eq:fm_loss} can be decomposed (See Appx.~\ref{sec:app_fm_decomposition}) into two components:
+To analyze learning dynamics, the FM objective in Eq.~\eqref{eq:fm_loss} decomposes into two components (see Appx.~\ref{sec:app_fm_decomposition}):

-The Approximation Error represents the model's ability to recover the marginal velocity field $u_t$.
-The Intrinsic Variance is the irreducible error determined by the choice of coupling $\pi$.
-A high intrinsic variance implies that the mapping from $X_t$ to $\Delta$ is multi-valued; that is, multiple trajectories originating from different $X_0$ or $X_1$ intersect at the same $(x, t)$, providing inconsistent supervision signals to the model.
+The Approximation Error measures how well the model recovers the marginal velocity field $u_t$, while the Intrinsic Variance is an irreducible term determined by the coupling $\pi$.
+For linear interpolants, this variance characterizes path ambiguity: it vanishes when $\Delta$ is uniquely determined by $X_t$, or equivalently when interpolants do not intersect~\cite{ma2025learningstraightflowsvariational}.
+Thus, high intrinsic variance indicates that multiple trajectories crossing the same spacetime point $(x,t)$ provide conflicting velocity supervision.

-Prior works on optimal transport couplings~\cite{tong2023otcfm, ot-multisample} show that reducing intrinsic variance in Eq.~\eqref{eq:decomposition}~\cite{tong2023otcfm} leads to faster convergence and more stable flow learning.
-More precisely, these works propose replacing the independent coupling $\pi(X_0, X_1) = p_0(X_0)p_1(X_1)$ with an optimal transport coupling that explicitly minimizes path intersections, resulting in less entangled and smoother transport trajectories~\cite{ma2025learningstraightflowsvariational}.
-Through improved coupling, this approach yields cleaner supervision signals with lower gradient variance~\cite{ot-multisample}, facilitating more accurate velocity estimation and enhanced sample quality.
-However, these methods are less practical in high-dimensions, where the approximation error increases with dimensionality.